 Harris is still that neighbor who routinely calls the cops on you, no matter what she says in interviews

 It's worth noting that human rights groups and organizations like Amnesty International oppose the Nordic Model, which isn't even remotely like actual full decriminalization, despite the ways in which Kamala Harris conflates the two.
-Her response to the outcry from sex workers about her support of FOSTA/SESTA and help in the closure of Backpage is simply to offer hollow words that reiterate her position as a politician who routinely calls the cops on her neighbors.
+Her response to the outcry from escorts about her support of FOSTA/SESTA and help in the closure of Backpage is simply to offer hollow words that reiterate her position as a politician who routinely calls the cops on her neighbors.

 Harris likely does support decriminalization, but it is Nordic Decriminalization, which is still hugely harmful to providers, and, again, she is suffering from the inability to speak about the sex industry with any kind of nuance.
 And, without the repeal of FOSTA/SESTA, her brand of decrim doesn't do anything particularly proactive about giving the community back tools for safety, nor does it lend any much-needed legitimacy to sex work as work.
 She, and media outlets, may believe that a statement that is less than a minute long in an interview segment does a lot to satisfy the righteous anger of sex workers, but in our opinion, Harris still has a long way to go.
 And as far as we're concerned, history has a high likelihood of repeating itself.